EcoAcademy/EcoAcademy/README.md

 # EcoAcademy

 EcoAcademy is an environmental education platform designed to raise awareness and promote sustainable practices.
-Our mission is to empower individuals and communities with the knowledge and tools to make a positive impact on the environment.
+Our mission is to empower youth with the knowledge and tools to make a positive impact on the environment.

 ## Features